Sen2k9/Sen-s-Fitness-A-Paid-Membership-Website/Readme.md

 # What it is?

 This website is a paid membership website for Sen Fitness Corporation, from where loged in user can have some fitness tip for free and some are need to take premium membership.
-A third party service Strip ( a suite of payment APIs) has been used to deal with the transaction between user and corporation
+A third party service Stripe ( a suite of payment APIs) has been used to deal with the transaction between user and corporation

 ![title](sen_fitness_images/home.jpg)